Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Rana areolata (Image Credit: Stanley Trauth, Wikimedia Commons CC SA 2.5 Generic)

-The Crawfish Frog has a large, stubby body and extreme humped back when standing still.
-They have many different irregular stripes and spots across their body, making them look unique compared to other frogs.
+The Crawfish Frog has a large, stubby body and extremely humped back when standing still.
+It has many different irregular stripes and spots across its body, making it look unique compared to other frogs.

 Barking Tree Frog